 Plumstead Open Studios

-I have recently organised a visit by fifteen artists to Dungeness.
-I use my home as a place to produce works on paper- often linked to various projects across the country.
+I use my home as a place to produce works on paper- often linked to various projects across the country and, recently, trips abroad.
 At the same time I continue to produce paintings at my studio, APT in Deptford.

 Artist working in printmaking and fine art.
 Drawing upon